RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 Once the bucket is available and the permissions are set, use the name of your bucket as the **Backup destination** for your database's Remote backup settings.
 For example, suppose your bucket is named *backups-bucket*.
 In that case, set **Backup destination** to `s3://backups-bucket`.

-To learn more, see [Configuring ACLs for buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/managing-acls.html) on the AWS docs.
+To learn more, see [Using bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) on the AWS docs.

 {{< note >}}
 An AWS S3 bucket can be used by only one Redis Cloud account.
 If you have more than one Redis Cloud account, repeat the setup steps for multiple buckets.